harness-community/harness-replicate-pipeline/README.md

 ### Can I resume a failed migration?

 Yes!
 Set `skip_existing: true` and re-run.
-Already-migrated pipelines will be skipped.
+Already-replicated pipelines will be skipped.

 ### How do I know if migration succeeded?